FusionAuth/fusionauth-site/site/docs/v1/tech/lambdas/testing-lambdas.md

 {% include docs/_image.liquid src="/assets/img/docs/customization/lambdas/testing-lambdas/updated-lambda.png" alt="Update lambda" class="img-fluid bottom-cropped" width="1200" figure=false %}

-### API Limitations
+### Other CLI Functionality

-The FusionAuth API allows you only to retrieve and update lambdas.
-You can delete a lambda that is not in use by an application with `lambda:delete`, but there is no way to link or unlink a lambda with an application without using another configuration management mechanism such as the admin UI, Terraform, or a client library.
-TODO - How can this be done please?
-I don't think it's possible, and if it is, this is the place to explain to readers how.
+Using the Node CLI you can create a lambda, with `lambda:create`.
+You can delete a lambda too, with `lambda:delete`, but only one that is not linked with an application.
+To link or unlink a lambda with an application you need to use the commands `lambda:link-to-application` and `lambda:unlink-from-application`, with existing application and lambda Ids.
+Linking a lambda will use it for both the application's <span class="field">Access Token populate lambda</span> and its <span class="field">Id Token populate lambda</span>.
+Unlinking it will remove it from both of these fields, or just one of them if the other links to a different lambda.
+To link types of lambdas other than JWT populate, you need to use the underlying client library or the admin UI.

 ## Testing Overview